DESI Emission-line Galaxies: Clustering Dependence on Stellar Mass and [OII] Luminosity: Introduction

 From a galaxy evolution perspective, ELGs are particularly interesting to study.
 They are actively undergoing star formation, providing a direct probe into this important stage of stellar mass growth.
 Many models of galaxy formation and evolution have been developed to examine ELGs and their cosmological context (e.g., \citealt{gonzalez-perez20}).
+For star-forming galaxies like ELGs, stellar mass and star formation rate are major observable properties that describe their evolutionary status.
+Inference of the connection between these properties and the host dark matter halos from galaxy clustering data informs the role of halo environment in shaping such properties and provides an empirical test for galaxy formation models.

-Newly-formed stars within ELGs can ionize the surrounding gas, producing nebular emission lines that enable an accurate determination of their spectroscopic redshifts.
+Newly formed stars within ELGs can ionize the surrounding gas, producing nebular emission lines that enable an accurate determination of their spectroscopic redshifts.
 For this reason, and due to their high number density across redshifts of interest, ELGs are being leveraged in modern spectroscopic surveys to study the matter-dominated epoch of the Universe at $z \sim 1$ \citep{comparat13}.
-Specifically, the data from DESI's survey validation program provide more than 300,000 ELGs to perform our analysis \citep{raichoor23}.
+Specifically, the data from DESI's survey validation program provide more than 300,000 ELGs for our analysis \citep{raichoor23}.

-The clustering and galaxy-halo connection of ELGs from DESI's survey validation have been studied individually \citep{rocher23, ortega-martinez24} and in conjunction with other tracers \citep{prada23, gao23, gao24, yu24, yuan25}.
+The clustering and galaxy-halo connection of ELGs from DESI's survey validation have been studied individually \citep{rocher23, ortega-martinez24} and in conjunction with other tracers \citep{gao23, gao24, prada25, yu24, yuan25}.
 Beyond clustering, the intrinsic properties of this sample have been compared to reference star-forming galaxies \citep{lan24}.
 ELG clustering dependence on stellar mass or [OII] luminosity has been studied previously in other surveys \citep{okumura21, gao22}; however, no study in DESI has jointly probed the dependence on both properties as presented here.
-In addition to providing further insight into the galaxy-halo connection, this work will inform the creation of realistic mock catalogs that can be used to calibrate analysis pipelines and test cosmological models.
+Doing so will provide a more detailed and complete description of the galaxy-halo connection, enabling a deeper understanding of galaxy formation.
+It will also inform the creation of realistic mock catalogs that can be used to calibrate analysis pipelines and test cosmological models.

 This paper is organized as follows.
 In Section \ref{sec:data}, we describe the DESI data and our ELG samples.
 In Section \ref{sec:clustering}, we present the details of our clustering measurements.
 The model is described in Section \ref{sec:model}.
 Results are presented and discussed in Section \ref{sec:results}.
 We conclude and outline future efforts in Section \ref{sec:conclusions}.